 Azam Khan, together with pop music contemporaries Fakir Alamgir, Pilu Momtaz, Najma Zaman and Ferdous Wahid is credited with pioneering and popularizing Bangla pop music over the years.

 Pilu Momtaz also breathed her last on May 22, 2011, at the age of 52 following a heart attack.
 She was the daughter of famous Bangladeshi singer and folk maestro Ustad Momtaz Ali Khan.

-The opinions expressed at or through this site are the opinions of the individual authors and commentators and may not reflect the opinions of WBRi Inc. Event, film release, album launch, concerts, shows etc. dates and times are subject to change - please check with the organizers before buying tickets.
+Opinions expressed at or through this site are the opinions of the individual authors and commentators and may not reflect the opinions of WBRi Inc. Event, film release, album launch, concerts, shows etc. dates and times are subject to change - please check with the organizers before buying tickets.